bishopZ/Frame.js/readme.md

 		});
 	}

-This example will not cause the browser to hang, and the response objects will be in the same order as the request objects.
+Adding Frame in the mix will avoid browser hang, and the response objects will be stored in the same order as the request objects.

 	var responses = [];
 	for(var i=0; i<1000; i++){